Turkana jet: Causes

 The factors influencing the Turkana jet and its diurnal cycle are complex.
 The general wind flow is onto the African continent from the Indian Ocean in association with north-easterly or south-easterly Trade winds, depending on the time of year.
 The strong winds of the jet are a synoptic scale (~1000 km) feature, with jet entrance region near the Kenyan Coast (Garissa) and exit over South Sudan (near Juba).

 Early modelling studies concluded that the jet forms as a result of orographic channelling (i.e. Bernoulli's principle).
 It has also been proposed that the night-time strengthening of the jet is a consequence of orographic downslope winds (i.e. Katabatic wind).
-Observations from the RIFTJet field campaign suggest a role for an elevated inversion layer, which forms just above the jet, in the diurnal cycle of winds.
+Observations from the RIFTJet field campaign have been used to suggest that the jet strengthening overnight is a result of a more pronounced, and lower, elevated inversion (i.e. a stable layer of air) above the jet.
+However, the causal effect of this is not established.

 Characteristics

 In 2021, scientists returned to take measurements at the Marsabit site where the jet was first measured.
 The scientists confirmed the existence of a persistent low-level jet.
 The jet formed every night of the campaign with an average low-level maximum wind speed of 16.8 m s^{−1} at 0300 local time.
 The measurements also highlighted a role for the Turkana jet in regional water vapour transport: the mean water vapour transport at Marsabit was found to be 172 kg m s^{−1}.

 While direct measurements provide the most reliable estimates of wind in the jet and associated thermodynamic environment, these observations are rare, and are limited in spatial and time coverage.
 A number of studies have used atmospheric reanalysis data to look at the jet over its full area, and how that may have varied over recent decades.
 Findings support understanding of the controls on the jet with higher pressure gradient conditions associated with stronger wind speeds in the jet.
 In addition, stronger wind speeds are associated with drier conditions in the Turkana channel and surrounding mountains which enhance the night-time downslope winds that feed into the jet.
-Hartmann additionally highlights the role of temperature gradients in providing a thermal forcing to jet wind.
+Hartman additionally highlights the role of temperature gradients in providing a thermal forcing to jet wind.

-In addition to large scale controls on the jet, there are likely local factors which influence the jet speed.
-Comparison of modern atmospheric reanalysis products with observations of the jet, reveal that wind speeds are understimated by up to 35% (4.5 m/s).
-The error maximises in the early morning (06-09 UTC), when the jet remains strong in reality, but not in atmospheric reanalysis products.

 High resolution atmospheric models have been used to simulate the jet, and the jet has even been studied in the coarsest climate models.
 An interesting finding from this work is that models at higher resolutions tend to simulate a closer match to observed wind speed and diurnal cycle.